slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - burnout is an oversaturation of the sameness.
 - men with no purpose attract depression
 - seeds of doubt grow into forests of inaction
-- make sure you don't start seeing yourself through teh eyes of those who don't value you. know your worth even if they don't. -- thema davis
 -->

 > *"If you are depressed you are living in the past.